An Old Love

 An Old Love (Eine alte Liebe) is an East German black-and-white film, directed by Frank Beyer.
 It was released in 1959.

 Plot

 Frieda Walkowiak is an ambitious director of a collective farm.
 Although she is talented and hard-working, the men in the commune are reluctant to accept her as their supervisor.
 August, Frieda's husband, is exasperated by his wife's devotion to her office, which leads to her being absent from home quite often.
-After she misses their wedding's anniversary, August is enraged, and leaves their house with their daughter.
+After she misses their wedding anniversary, August is enraged, and leaves their home with their daughter.
 Frieda is badly depressed and suffers a breakdown.
 She is taken to a hospital.
 August hears of this, comes back to his senses and returns.
 The family reunites.